Which Orthodox rabbi gave Jared and Ivanka permission to fly on Shabbat?

 It wasn’t Levi Shemtov, the spiritual leader at the synagogue in Washington, D.C., that Jared Kushner and Ivanka Trump have attended.

-And it wasn’t Shmuley Boteach of Englewood, the celebrity rabbi who writes a column for the Jewish Standard and has lavished praise on the president and has taken a series of selfies with his advisers.
+And it wasn’t Shmuley Boteach, the celebrity rabbi who has lavished praise on the president and taken a series of selfies with his advisers.

 Those rabbis, on the record, denied giving their stamp of approval to the Friday night flight to Saudi Arabia — though none of them criticized the decision, and all refrained from commenting on it.